petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 it successfully ran.
 This is much more descriptive than "Anaconda with Python 3.5."

-Lastly, we should add some documentation explaining how to reuse the materials.
+Finally, I wanted to add some documentation explaining how to reuse this code and data.
 I ended up adding two sections to the [README](https://github.com/UNH-CORE/RVAT-Re-dep?tab=readme-ov-file#unh-rvat-reynolds-number-dependence-experiment): one for reproducing the results and one for reusing the results.